 The College of Social Science’s web presence will aim to support teaching and learning goals, student and public engagement, research dissemination, promotion of the University of Lincoln in line with marketing goals, delivery of high-quality digital content as widely as possible, access to data and resources.

-We by defining the following key performance indicators and setting out an achievable timetable for their implementation:
+We will measure outcomes and monitor the results of this strategy by defining the following key performance indicators and setting out an achievable timetable for their implementation:

 To increase the College’s online presence by strengthening digital branding and content delivery mechanisms, as well as ensuring staff and student confidence to create original content.